-When manually entering completed QSOs, e.g. from a paper logbook, use the Main window's Log QSOs tab and un-check the optimize for realtime QSO entry box; configured in this way,
+When manually entering already-completed QSOs, e.g. from a paper logbook, use the Main window's Log QSOs tab and un-check the optimize for realtime QSO entry box in the Options panel on the Configuration window's General tab.
+The three basic steps for logging a QSO are the same as for logging a new QSO:

 If you don't wish to record a frequency with a QSO, set its value to 0.